bitblit/Chirp/V00/README.md

 * An AWS account.
 The free version is fine.
 If you already have one, that's great, but if not, stop reading this page long enough to head on over to http://aws.amazon.com/ and hit the "Sign Up" button, working through the steps to get an account set up.
 This exercise works on the assumption that you have an empty AWS account ready to go.
+Don't worry, nothing we are going to do will cost more than about $1 (total).

 * Java.
 Type **java -version** at your command prompt and make sure you get something back.
 Specifically, something that is at least version 1.7 (we won't be using anything TOO new, but 1.6 isn't even a supported version any more so get with